google-research/falken/environments/unity/demos/Assets/FirstPerson/README.md

 ## Play the First Person Game

-The goal of this game is to navigate the player various rooms using arrow or WASD keys, aim using the mouse, and destroy all enemies using left mouse click.
+The goal of this game is to navigate the player to the exit in a simple demo level using arrow or WASD keys, aim using the mouse, and destroy all enemies using left mouse click.

-The Falken player can only see the enemy or room exit that have "enemy" or "exit" hovering over them respectively.
-You should destroy labeled enemies in each room before proceeding to the room's exit.
+The Falken player can only see the enemy or room exit which have "enemy" or "exit" hovering over them respectively.
+You should destroy labeled enemies before proceeding to the room's exit.
 Clear all of the rooms to win the game.

-Play the game for a few rounds, and press the
+Play the game for a few rounds, and press the `t` key for Falken to take over.

-`t` key for Falken to take over.
+The recommended way to train Falken is to provide a few manual playthroughs and then observe the Falken player and provide corrections: If Falken is running into trouble playing the game, you can simply take over, play correctly, then press the `t` key again for Falken to resume playing.

-If Falken is running into trouble playing the game, you can simply take over, play correctly, then press the `t` key again for Falken to take over.
+Note that providing corrections will cause training to restart and so you may observe a brief regression in AI behavior.